-5.1.2 Houses in multiple occupation
+5.1.2 Houses in multiple occupation, lodging houses and staff accommodation

-Houses in multiple occupation, where there is some sharing of living space and facilities, including staff accommodation will, up to a threshold of five occupants, be assumed to generate a demand for car and cycle parking equal to a single dwelling unit with the same number of bedrooms.
+Houses in multiple occupation, where there is some sharing of living space and facilities, together with staff accommodation will, up to a threshold of five occupants, be assumed to generate a demand for car and cycle parking equal to a single dwelling unit with the same number of bedrooms.

-For lodging houses and staff accommodation with the potential to accommodate six or more residents, cycle parking provision should be made on the basis of one space per resident; and car parking space provision should accord with the standards set out in appendix 3.
+For houses in multiple occupation, lodging houses and staff accommodation with the potential to accommodate six or more residents, cycle parking provision should be made on the basis of one space per resident; and car parking space provision should accord with the standards set out in appendix 3.